dcunha95/VRPSolverInstall/README.md

 The workflow is designed for installation via WSL (Windows Subsystem for Linux) on Windows, although it might also find use for dedicated linux users (dual-boot or similar).

 ## Basic Usage (Windows)

-1. Download or clone this repository in a common folder (such as *Downloads*), unzipping if necessary
+1. Download this repository in a common folder:
+  On this page click on *Code* > *Download ZIP*.
+Save it to the *Downloads* folder.
+  If you are familiar with git, you might clone this repo in a preferred manner.

-2. Open PowerShell as Administrator
+3. Open PowerShell as Administrator
+  To run PowerShell as an administrator, search for "PowerShell" in the Start menu, right-click on it, and select "Run as administrator."
+  Alternatively, you can press Win + R, type "powershell," and then press Ctrl + Shift + Enter.

-3. Go to the repository folder.
-If
+5. Go to the repository folder.
+  If you have downloaded a zip file and unzipped it in the Downloads folder, then run the following:
   ```powershell
   cd Downloads\VRPSolverInstall-main\
   ```